BlueCyro/Resonite-Headless-on-ARM-instructions/README.md

 Once you're done with a build, the library should be in the folder indicated for the instruction you followed.
 Typically these files will end in `.so`.
 For example: Opus builds a `libopus.so`, and FreeImage will build a `libfreeimage-x.xx.x.so` where `x` corresponds to the version numbers.

-In the main root of the headless folder (the one containing `Neos.exe`) you should see similarly-named files also ending in `.so`.
+In the main root of the headless folder (the one containing `Resonite.exe`) you should see similarly-named files also ending in `.so`.
 Once you've finished compiling, you're going to want to overwrite these with the versions you compiled.
 So for example you'd end up renaming `libfreeimage-x.xx.x.so` to `libFreeImage.so` and overwriting the one in the headless folder.
 Do this for all files.

-Once these steps are complete, you can try firing up the headless by `cd`-ing into the directory and typing `mono Neos.exe` from the command line in the headless directory.
+Once these steps are complete, you can try firing up the headless by `cd`-ing into the directory and typing `mono Resonite.exe` from the command line in the headless directory.
 If it runs, configure your headless as normal.

 ## Troubleshooting